trigvi/telegrammo/README.md

 * Open Telegram, start a conversation with http://t.me/BotFather, create your main Telegram bot, note down its token.

 * Also, while in the BotFather chat, set details for your new bot by using `/setdescription`, `/setabouttext`.
-Also use `/setcommands` to set the following commands for your new bot:
+Also use `/setcommands` and send the following text:
     ```
     subscribe - Subscribe to a sub-bot
     unsubscribe - Unsubscribe from a sub-bot